SabarishR08/DocGen-Mongo/README.md

 ## **👨‍💻 Author & Contact**

-This project was developed as part of the **AICTE Internship – Learnzo Python with Django Full Stack Web Development** assignment.
+This project was developed as part of the **AICTE Internship – Python with Django Full Stack Web Development** assignment.

 * **Author:** Sabarish R
 * **Email:** sabarish.edu2024@gmail.com